What is the imperative?

 Call her now.

-As you can see, we place the direct object pronoun BEFORE the formal imperative.
+As you can see, we place the direct object pronoun before the formal imperative.

-Indirect object pronouns with the formal imperative
+How to use indirect object pronouns with the formal imperative?

 Here’s a table with the indirect object pronouns that we use with the formal imperative.